-This small-scale renewable energy project is not part of a larger emission-reduction project given that this is the unique CDM project proposed by Rickli.
+This small-scale renewable energy project is not part of a larger emission-reduction project.
+The distance between Imbituva Biomass Project boundaries and Inácio Martins Biomass Project boundaries are approximately 100 km and therefore it is not a debundling of a larger project.